SimDeveloper-cripto/E2EFragilityAnalyzer/README.md

 # FragilitySentry Overview

 This project is the continuation of https://github.com/Noctino52/FragilitySentry. <br />
-The project is still a work in progress, meaning this Readme overview will be updated once completed. <br/>
+It is still a work in progress, meaning this Readme overview will be updated once completed. <br/>
-All the development process of this project took place in a Linux environment (Ubuntu 22, Ubuntu 23). <br />
+All the development process took place in a Linux environment (Ubuntu 22 and Ubuntu 23). <br />

-## How to run tests
+## How to test an application

 In this project 5 applications are tested.
 Here is the list with the versions: <br />